This two-day course is for experienced wildlife trackers to hone their skills, and receive a widely recognized certification for their skills.

-Cybertracker Conservation’s Track and Sign Certification is relatively simple and entirely field-based, two-day course.
+Cybertracker Conservation’s Track and Sign Certification is relatively simple and entirely field-based.
 The Evaluator selects numerous tracks and signs discovered in the field and asks participants various questions about them.
 Each participant is allowed to inspect the sign, search for any additional evidence to help interpret it, and answer the question.
 After each participant has answered a question, the entire group discusses it and the evaluator points out the features that allow for conclusive identification of the track or sign in question.
-Evaluations have a minimum of 40 and maximum 70 questions on them depending on field condition and each question is ranked in difficulty based on a set of objective criteria which influences the scoring of participants’ performance.
+Evaluations have a minimum of 40 and maximum 70 questions on them depending on field condition.
+Each question is ranked in difficulty based on a set of objective criteria which influences the scoring of participants’ performance.
 At the end of two days of evaluation, certificates are awarded as appropriate and everyone who receives a certificate is recorded in a public database of Certified trackers.